netatalk.io

 Description

-This vulnerability arises due to a lack of validation for the length field after parsing user-provided data, leading to an out-of-bounds heap write of one byte (\0).
-Under specific configurations, this can result in an out-of-bounds write to the metadata of the next heap block, potentially allowing an attacker to execute code in the root context.
+This vulnerability originates in /etc/afp/directory.c and stems from inadequate validation of the length field after parsing user data, leading to an out-of-bounds heap write of one byte (\0).
+In specific configurations, this results in writing to the metadata of the next heap block, which could allow an attacker to execute code with root privileges.

-The vulnerability is located in the FPMapName operation of Netatalk’s afpd daemon, in the afp_mapname function found in /etc/afp/directory.c.
+The vulnerability is located in the FPMapName operation of Netatalk’s afpd daemon, in the afp_mapname function.
 It may be triggered when logging in with the Guest user authentication module.

-The vulnerable code paths are thought to have been added leading up to the 2.0.0 release of Netatalk, when the user login flow was rewritten to accommodate the AFP v3 protocol specification.
+The vulnerable code paths were added in 2.0.0 release of Netatalk, when the user login flow was rewritten to accommodate the AFP v3 protocol specification.

 Patch Availability